2008 Haltemprice and Howden by-election: Campaign

-Davis, the then Shadow Home Secretary, announced his intention to resign on 12 June 2008, a day after a House of Commons vote passed the Counter-Terrorism Bill, which would extend the legal detention of terror suspects without charge to a maximum of 42 days.

-Explaining his actions, Davis stated he intended to spark a wider public debate about the perceived erosion of civil liberties by the then Labour government, which in the following week was launched as the 'David Davis for Freedom campaign'.
+Conservative MP David Davis, the then Shadow Home Secretary, announced his intention to resign from the House of Commons on 12 June 2008, a day after the Counter-Terrorism Act 2008, which would extend the legal detention of terror suspects without charge to a maximum of 42 days, passed.
+Davis stated he intended to spark a wider public debate about the perceived erosion of civil liberties by the Brown ministry, which in the following week was launched as the 'David Davis for Freedom campaign'.
 Culture Secretary Andy Burnham called on Davis to fund the cost of the by-election to the taxpayer, estimated at £80,000, from his own pocket.

 Davis had held the seat as a Conservative since its creation in 1997, having previously been MP since 1987 for the predecessor seat of Boothferry.
-The Conservative position at the time of Davis's resignation aligned with Davis in opposing the 42-day extension vote, although Davis's decision to resign was characterised as personal and not a shadow cabinet decision, by Conservative leader David Cameron.
+The Conservative position at the time of Davis's resignation aligned with Davis in opposing the 42-day extension vote, although his decision to resign was not endorsed by Conservative leader David Cameron.

-The by-election followed a heavy defeat for Labour in the Crewe and Nantwich by-election in May 2008 at the hands of the Conservative Party, who were previously the third party in this seat behind the second placed Liberal Democrats.
-The by-election also followed a previously failed attempt by the Liberal Democrats to target Davis as a high-profile seat in a 'decapitation' strategy against the Conservatives in the previous general election of 2005.
+The by-election followed both a heavy defeat for Labour in the 2008 Crewe and Nantwich by-election at the hands of the Conservatives and a failed attempt by the Liberal Democrats to unseat Davis in 2005 as part of a broader "decapitation" strategy targeting prominent Conservatives.

 Analogous UK parliamentary elections

-A small number of previous by-elections have been initiated when the sitting MP resigned on a point of principle and stood for immediate re-election.
-This has occurred three times since the Second World War, the Lincoln by-election in 1973 and the Mitcham and Morden by-election in 1982 when the sitting MPs changed parties, and in 1986 when fifteen Northern Irish MPs resigned in protest against the Anglo-Irish Agreement.
-In addition in 1955 Sir Richard Acland resigned with the intention to re-contest Gravesend as an independent in protest against the Labour Party's support for nuclear weapons, but the 1955 general election overtook events and he lost.
+A small number of previous by-elections had been initiated when the sitting MP resigned on a point of principle and stood for immediate re-election.
+This had previously occurred on three occasions since the Second World War: the Lincoln by-election in 1973 and the Mitcham and Morden by-election in 1982 (when the sitting MPs changed parties), and in 1986 when fifteen Northern Irish unionist MPs resigned in protest against the Anglo-Irish Agreement.
+In addition, in 1955 Richard Acland had resigned with the intention to re-contest Gravesend as an independent in protest against the Labour Party's support for nuclear weapons, but the 1955 general election overtook events and he lost.

-At the 1997 general election, neither Labour nor the Liberal Democrats stood against the Conservatives in the seat of Tatton, urging their supporters to back the independent Martin Bell, over the Cash-for-questions affair.
-Bell defeated Neil Hamilton and won the seat.
-In both the 2001 and 2005 general elections, the Liberal Democrats did not field a candidate in Wyre Forest, instead supporting the Health Concern candidate Richard Taylor.
+At the 1997 general election, neither Labour nor the Liberal Democrats stood against Conservative Neil Hamilton, who had been implicated in the cash-for-questions affair, in the seat of Tatton, instead urging their supporters to back independent Martin Bell; Bell won the seat.
+In both 2001 and 2005, the Liberal Democrats did not field a candidate in Wyre Forest, instead supporting the successful campaigns of Health Concern candidate Richard Taylor.